 In Montenegro, the pastry has many dough layers with plenty of filling layers.
 Customarily, the dish has minced meat, cheese, and onions for the filling.
 However, nowadays, sour cherries, potatoes, spinach, and other ingredients are some typical options for Burek.

 Other variants require frying to cook the treat.
 Burek has different shapes with a remarkable appearance; you might find a cigar, coil, or triangle shape

 Making Burek is a true art of Montenegro and European cuisine.

 18. Ćevapi (Minced And Grilled Meat)

 Allow me to introduce one of the most famous dishes in the Balkans region.
-It is usually referred to as sausage and served with flatbread. Ćevapi is a popular street food that you must try when traveling to Montenegro.
+It is usually referred to as sausage and served with flatbread. Ćevapi is a popular street food you must try when traveling to Montenegro.

 Ćevapi originates from Serbia and first appeared during the Ottoman Empire’s expansion into the Balkans region.
 The word Ćevapi means kebabs in Persian, explaining why Ćevapi and Turkish kebabs have many common features.

 You can pair the dish with Ajvar for a tasty and outstanding flavor.
 Fried or roasted potatoes are an ideal companion for Ćevapi.